Gossip Girl: Episode titles

 All of the episodes' titles are based on the name of a film or a novel.
 For example, episode "The Wild Brunch" evokes western film The Wild Bunch and "Seventeen Candles" Sixteen Candles.
 Episode "All About My Brother" refers to Pedro Almodóvar's All About My Mother while "Pret-a-Poor-J" came from Prêt-à-Porter.
 "There Might Be Blood" took its title from 2007 film There Will Be Blood.
 "The Serena Also Rises" was titled after novel The Sun Also Rises.
 The fifth-season episode "The Big Sleep No More" was named for the film The Big Sleep and the New York-based production Sleep No More.
 Episode "Easy J" was titled after Emma Stone's hit movie Easy A. Episode "The Age of Dissonance", which was titled after Edith Wharton's novel The Age of Innocence, saw a high school production of the novel taking place, and "The Blair Bitch Project" was named after The Blair Witch Project.
 "Victor, Victrola" is named after the British-American musical comedy Victor/Victoria.
 "Bad News Blair" was named after the 1976 movie The Bad News Bears.
+"The Wrong Goodbye" was named after the book The Long Goodbye.

 Joshua Safran said, "we draw from classic works like Les Liaisons Dangereuses and The Great Gatsby as much as we do from pop culture."

 Product placement

 Gossip Girl is known for its product placement.
 The show had a contract with Verizon Wireless for its first five seasons; all the characters were seen with phones chosen by the brand until the deal ended by the sixth season.
 During their contract, Verizon Wireless offered exclusive Gossip Girl content and created a website where ringtones of the songs featured on the show could be downloaded.
-Barbra Robin, The CW's senior vice president of Integrated Marketing, stated: "It was really about showing features on a device. [...]
+Barbra Robin, the CW's senior vice president of Integrated Marketing, stated: "It was really about showing features on a device. [...]
 Initially, it was just a wireless phone, but eventually that became a smartphone, a tablet, all these other types of technology that took them through their day and showed how they used it to get from one place to the next."

-In mid-2008, executives of VitaminWater approached The CW for a placement deal.
+In mid-2008, executives of VitaminWater approached the CW for a placement deal.
 During the second season, the drinks were mentioned several times in dialogues.
 The partnership helped pay the costs of shooting on location in the Hamptons.
 An HP TouchPad was prominently displayed in an episode of the sixth season.
 According to OneNewsNow.com, other sponsors have included Procter & Gamble, L'Oreal, Target and Johnson & Johnson, which allowed the series to earn $28.2 million in advertising revenue in 2007.